 Not to worry, I researched it all for you.
 Never mind my calorie count; here is a Costa Cruises food and restaurant guide.
 It includes what to eat, where to eat it, and all your dining choices for sailing the high seas with Costa.

-I was hosted by Costa Cruise Lines to familiarize myself with their ship and features.
+I was hosted by Costa Cruises to familiarize myself with their ship and features.
 As always, opinions and reviews are 100% mine and unbiased.

 Main Dining Room

 As on all cruises, meals in the main dining room are included in your cruise vacation.
 You will be assigned a seating time (first-early or second-late) and dining room (Canal Grande), denoted on the back of your cruise card.
 You have assigned seating, which can be based on your preference: a private table or with an open group.
 If you are up to meeting new people and sharing cultures, I highly recommend you mix with the other cruise guests for an even richer cruise experience.